congressus/sepa-direct-debit/README.md

 ###3.4 Adding custom fields

 SEPA SDD has a special method for adding custom fields.
 This method is called addCustomNode.
+It is important to know that you will have to save the direct debit before and after calling this.
 The required arguments are:

 - parent_XPATH:     The XPATH selector of the parent.